gabrielanhaia/bookshop/README.md

   - Uses Docker Compose to manage multiple containers.
   - Includes a `Makefile` with common commands for setup, testing, and development.

+- **Database**:
+    - As explained that I am focusing on the Hexagonal Architecture, I decided not to even use the ORM (Doctrine for example) for persisting the Doctrine Entities.
+What I wanted to show is just the correct separation of concerns and how to test the domain logic.
+But I could use the ORM to persist the data easily, and We could even implement a different Output Adapter for that.
+It would be just plug and play.

 ### Benefits and Considerations

 - **Benefits**: